Lydia Bourouiba: Research and career

 a Gordon Research Conference as of 2022.

 Her research on sneezes formed the basis of educational materials produced by Science Friday.

 Awards

-In 2021, Bourouiba was elected as a Fellow of the American Physical Society in the Division of Fluid Dynamics for her “fundamental work in quantitatively elucidating the mechanisms of droplet impact and fragmentation and for pioneering a new field at the intersection of fluid dynamics and transmission of respiratory and foodborne pathogens with clear and tangible contributions to public health.”
+In 2021, Bourouiba was elected as a Fellow of the American Physical Society in the Division of Fluid Dynamics for her work in quantitatively elucidating the mechanisms of droplet impact and fragmentation and for pioneering a new field at the intersection of fluid dynamics and transmission of respiratory and foodborne pathogens with clear and tangible contributions to public health.

 The Bourouiba Group received the Tse Cheuk Ng Tai Prize for Innovative Research in Health Sciences in 2014.
 Bourouiba has also received the Smith Family Foundation Odyssey Award for high-risk/high-reward basic science research in 2018, and the Ole Madsen Mentoring Award in 2019.

 Personal life

 Bourouiba spent part of her childhood in Algeria, during the Algerian Civil War, and also lived in France.

 Alongside her research, Bourouiba takes part in mountain climbing and long bicycle rides.